ALBINPRAVEEN/chat/README.md

 # chat
 A Basic web chat App
-using pgp sql and js
+using php sql and js